cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 clone_process(runThis, SIGCHLD);
 ```

-Here we just a C++ feature called ([Lambda](https://en.cppreference.com/w/cpp/language/lambda)) which basically is like a in-line function, the we plug it to our generic typed ```clone_process``` and the compiler do the rest.
+Here we use a C++ feature called ([Lambda](https://en.cppreference.com/w/cpp/language/lambda)) which basically is like an in-line function, the we plug it to our generic typed ```clone_process``` and the compiler do the rest.

-Our last version look like this:
+Our final version looks like this:

 ```c++
 int jail(void *args) {